Competition elements in ice dance

 Ice dance, a discipline of figure skating, has required elements that make up a well-balanced rhythm dance program and free dance program, which must be performed during competitions.
 They include: the dance lift, the dance spin, the step sequence, turn sequences (which include twizzles and one-foot turns sequences), and choreographic elements.
 The elements must be performed in specific ways, as described by published communications by the International Skating Union (ISU), unless otherwise specified.
 The ISU has also provided a list of illegal movements.

 General requirements

 The International Skating Union (ISU), the governing body that oversees figure skating, announces the list of required elements in a well-balanced rhythm dance program and free dance program, and each element's specific requirements, each year.
 The following elements may be included: the dance lift, the dance spin, the step sequence, turn sequences, choreographic elements, and, in the rhythm dance, pattern dance elements.
+As of the 2022-2023 season, senior ice dancers no longer had to perform a pattern dance in the RDs, but instead were required to execute a choreographic rhythm sequence.

 Illegal movements in the rhythm dance, the free dance, and in the pattern dances include the following, including the introductory and concluding steps, unless otherwise stated by the ISU: